G7

 Anchor point: Overview

-Together the G7 – consisting of Canada, France, Germany, Italy, Japan, the United Kingdom and the United States – were responsible for 18% of global power sector emissions in 2023.
-A decade ago, G7 emissions were ten percentage points higher.
+Together, the G7 countries – Canada, France, Germany, Italy, Japan, the United Kingdom and the United States – were responsible for 18% of global power sector emissions in 2025, down from around a quarter (26%) in 2015.

 Anchor point: Data